 - Check your baby's heart rate and rhythm

 If your placental abruption is small, your provider may put you on bed rest to stop your bleeding.
-After a few days, most women can usually go back to their normal activities.
+After a few days, most women can go back to their normal activities in most cases.

 For a moderate separation, you will likely need to stay in the hospital.
 In the hospital: